koshimazaki/Muzed/README.md

 AI dance film exploring motion transfer, generative video, and fabric simulation through custom-trained models and multi-tool pipelines.

+MUZED explores dance as time travel.
+The past of civilizations lives in the body.
+Dance exists only in the present.
+Electronic music projects it into the future.
+These temporal states don’t follow each other.
+They coexist.

+Through AI, movement becomes a continuum where past, present, and future merge.
+The dancer doesn’t travel through time.
+They embody it.

 [Check the pipeline](https://muzed.pages.dev/) | [Motion LoRA on HuggingFace](https://huggingface.co/KoshiMazaki/muzed-motion-lora)

 ---